 October 7, 2014

 Sometimes called “the next disrupter” in education, open badges offer an innovative platform for recognizing and displaying a students’ competency demonstrated either inside or outside the traditional classroom.
 Yet questions remain about how badges work at the institution and state level, how they can be folded into existing education systems, and what it takes to ensure their quality, reliability and validity.
-On Tuesday October 7 at 1 pm ET, NASDCTEc and NOCTI will be co-hosting a webinar that will dig into some of these tough questions and explore open badges from national, state and local perspectives.
+On Tuesday October 7 at 1 pm ET, NASDCTEc and NOCTI co-hosted a webinar that will dig into some of these tough questions and explore open badges from national, state and local perspectives.

 The Common Career Technical Core, Programs of Study & Industry-Based Standards